yarons/nses/readme.md

 ### WSM - Webapp Substrate Maker: ###

-The script includes "WSM", a maker which does the following actions in execution (after providing a domain+tld as an argument to the script's Bash alias).
+The script includes "WSM", a maker which does the following actions in execution (after providing a domain+tld as an argument to the script's Bash alias):

-The Bash alias (also created by the script), is `wsm`, so type in Bash prompt:

-`wsm domain.tld`

-*The maker does:*

 1. Ceates an Nginx webapp conf file in `/etc/nginx/sites-available` with the domain you provide as an argument in execution.
 2. Creates an accordant symlink `/etc/nginx/sites-enabled`.
 2. Creates a Let'sEncrypt signed certificate to that domain.
 3. Changes the server block in accordance.
 4. Creates a mysql, authenticated, all privilieged user, a DB, and a password, all as your domain (password should be changed after NSES exeuction per each domain).

+#### Using the maker:

+The Bash alias (also created by the script), is `wsm`, so type in Bash prompt:

+`wsm domain.tld`

+Note: You might need to add `http2` to the created webapp substratre in `/etc/nginx/sites-available`.